zimmermannlowbrass/python-p4-building-post-patch-delete-api/README.md

 https://curriculum-content.s3.amazonaws.com/python/building-post-patch-delete-api-postman-2.png
 )

-> **NOTE: You may notice that the port accessed here has switched from 5000 to
+> **NOTE: You may notice that the port accessed here has switched to
 > 5001.
-Some firewalls block certain ports- sometimes they only start doing so
-> after you've been using it for a while!
-Be prepared to switch ports with
-> `flask run -p <port_number>` if you start to see 403s in Postman.**
+You can run whichever port you like on your machine, as long as there
+> isn't a conflict with another application.
+We typically use
+> 5555 since it is the easiest 5000s port to remember after 5000, which sees the
+> AirPlay conflict on MacOS.**

 Navigate back to the same resource with `GET` and you should see a `500 Internal Server Error`.
 There's no resource here anymore!
 This is obviously not